MyFitnessPal or Cronometer: which tracker fits your needs?

 Weaknesses

-Complex and non-intuitive interface.
-Significant learning curve.
+Complex and unintuitive interface.
+Steep learning curve.
 No recipes or meal planning.
-Only available in English.
-Primarily North American database.
+Available only in English.
+Database is primarily North American.

 What if neither was enough?

-MFP is too superficial, Cronometer too complex.
-Both share a flaw: they count what you ate, without helping you decide what to eat tomorrow.
-FoodCraft takes a radically different approach: AI adapts recipes to your goals before you cook.
+MFP is too surface-level, Cronometer too complex.
+Both share a flaw: they count what you've already eaten, without helping you decide what to eat tomorrow.
+FoodCraft takes a radically different approach: the AI adapts recipes to your goals before you even start cooking.

 The AI that adapts your recipes

 No more manual counting or cross-referencing Excel sheets.
-FoodCraft adjusts every recipe to your macros automatically.
+FoodCraft automatically adjusts every recipe to your macros.

-Neither MFP's dated interface nor Cronometer's complexity.
+None of MFP's dated interface or Cronometer's complexity.
 FoodCraft is designed for daily use without prior training.

-Neither offer AI planning.
-FoodCraft generates a full week of balanced meals tailored to your goals.
+Neither offers AI planning.
+FoodCraft generates a full week of balanced meals, tailored to your objectives.

 Verdict

-Choose MyFitnessPal for simple calorie tracking and a huge database.
-Choose Cronometer for medical-grade micronutrient tracking.
-Choose FoodCraft if you want an app that does the work for you: tailored recipes, smart planning, and nutrition handled upfront.
+Choose MyFitnessPal for simple calorie tracking and a massive database.
+Choose Cronometer for medical-grade precision micronutrient tracking.
+Choose FoodCraft if you want an app that does the work for you: adapted recipes, smart planning, and nutrition handled upfront.

 Nutrition simplified, not simplistic

 FoodCraft combines nutritional precision with ease of use.
-AI handles the complexity.
+The AI handles the complexity.

 Try FoodCraft for free